-The VSI OpenVMS Application Modernization and Integration Infrastructure products provide key Internet, e-business, and integration software technologies that enhance the OpenVMS for Integrity servers operating system and enable the development of e-business and enterprise integration solutions.
-These technologies are bundled with the OpenVMS for Integrity servers operating system.
+The VSI OpenVMS Application Modernization and Integration Infrastructure products provide key Internet, e-business, and integration software technologies that enhance OpenVMS for Integrity servers operating system and enable the development of e-business and enterprise integration solutions.
+These technologies are bundled with OpenVMS for Integrity server operating systems.
 Several of the components are additionally bound by an open source software license.